NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.5.markdown

 ## NuGet.exe supports explicitly-specified Config files

-All NuGet.exe commands now support a new '-ConfigFile' option, which forces a specific config file to be used in place of the default config file at %AppData%\nuget\nuget.config
+NuGet.exe commands that acccess configuration (all except 'spec' and 'pack') now support a new '-ConfigFile' option, which forces a specific config file to be used in place of the default config file at %AppData%\nuget\nuget.config.

 Example:

     NuGet.exe sources add -name test -source http://test -ConfigFile C:\test\.nuget\nuget.config

+## Support for Native projects

+With NuGet 2.5, the NuGet tooling is now available for Native projects in Visual Studio.
+We expect most native packages will utilize the MSBuild imports feature above, using a tool created by the [CoApp project](http://coapp.org).
+For more information, read [the details about the tool](http://coapp.org/news/2013-03-27-The-Long-Awaited-post.html) on the coapp.org website.

+The target framework name of "native" is introduced for packages to include files in \build, \content, and \tools when the package is installed into a native project.
+The \lib folder is not used for native projects.